YuktaIngale/Coding-Raja-Technologies-Internship-task1/README.md

 # Coding-Raja-Technologies-Internship-task1

-This is Library Management System Project
+This is Bank Management System Project